arunkpv/vsd-hdp/docs/Day_15.md

 [Back to TOC](../README.md)
 [Prev: Day 14](Day_14.md)$~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~$[Next: Day 16](Day_16.md)
 _________________________________________________________________________________________________________
-# Day 15 - Post-placement STA analysis of your Design (RISC-V Myth Core)
+# Day 15 - Post-placement STA analysis of your Design (RISC-V Myth CPU Core)
 ## 15.1 OpenLANE Installation (latest stable version)
 For ease of installation, OpenLane uses Docker images, that include all the required applications, binaries and the flow scripts.
 The [OpenLane Installation Documentation](https://openlane.readthedocs.io/en/latest/getting_started/installation/installation_ubuntu.html) page explains in detail the step to setup OpenLANE.
 A short summary of the necessary steps is given below: